+S3520PY: PYTHON PRIMER

-Course Title: Python Primer Code: S3520PY NQF Level: 5
+NQF Level: 5

-Contact Hours: One 3-hour practical session every week for the duration of CS1 assignment.
+Contact Hours: One 3-hour practical session every week for the duration of CS1

+Credits: 2

+Course assessment: 100% of the final mark consisting of mark generated by a participation rubric and programming assignment.
 A final mark of 50% is required to pass this module.

+Pre-requisites: NONE